dMbski/ESPtree/README.md

 #### Use key to change effect.
 I tested this on MCU v2 clone with key marked Flash which is connected to GPIO0.
 Changable in helpers.cpp (USE_KEY_GPIO).
 Enabled INPUT_PULLUP.
 #### Use WPS connectivity
-I use VSS with platformio and when it is enabled, I get compiller error.
-Tested in Arduino IDE, works.
+~~I use VSS with platformio and when it is enabled, I get compiller error.
+Tested in Arduino IDE, works.~~ Works.
 #### Use status LED.
 Use led connected to pin GPIO02.
 Led build in ESP12's pcb.
 #### Arduino IDE